madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/customize-proof-comment-actions.md

 ---
-title: How to Customize Proof Comment Actions
+title: Customize Proof Comment Actions
 description: Learn how actions can be used on proof comments.
 Learn how to set up and customize action labels for Adobe Workfront's proofing features.
 type: Tutorial
 team: Technical Marketing